beccamckinney85/technical-writer/README.md

 # This is my technical writing portfolio site.
+I make complicated information easy to understand.

 <p>My name is Becca and I've been a technical writer for 7+ years.
 I hold a Bachelors of Science degree in Technical Communication with a concentration in Data Analysis and Presentation.

 I create help guides, configuration docs, release notes, video tutorials, and other resources to help users complete their tasks more easily.

-<p>Below, you'll find the links to three writing samples.
+<p>Below, you'll find the links to three of my writing samples.
 Click on the link to go to open the PDF.

 <b>Instruction manual:</b> How-to download and begin using the Lose It! app